jkanev/treetime/README.md

 #  <img src="https://raw.githubusercontent.com/jkanev/treetime/master/data/treetime-logo.png" alt="logo" width="64" height="64">&nbsp; &nbsp; &nbsp; &nbsp;Tree Time

-TreeTime is a general data oranisation and data management tool.
+TreeTime is a general data organisation and data management tool.
 You can use it to plan your time, as a to-do list manager, test report tool, project manager, family ancestry editor, mind-mapping tool, and similar.
 In TreeTime, data is not organised in lists or spreadsheets, but in trees.
 A tree is a hierarchical structure that lets you systemise your data into units and sub-units.
 Trees are a far more natural concept than lists.
 TreeTime uses several trees to categorise data at the same time.
 In addition,